NatiTurts/Power-Use-Cases/README.md

 # Power Platform Use Cases

+Having been on both the giving and receiving ends of interviews, I always felt that having something to showcase your skills was incredibly beneficial.

+As I journey along my Power Platform Career, I continue to build my portfolio of solutions.
+This allows me to expand my skillset, experiment with features, and open myself up to creative freedom to build solutions I feel are awesome.
+Having this portfolio by my side grows my confidence as a developer and allows me to showcase my work without having to worry about data confidentiality issues.
+This is now my work.

 Trying to find ideas for solutions to add to your portfolio can be daunting at times.
 That’s why I have put together a few Use Cases that you may find useful.
-Not only does tackling these use cases allow you to build solutions to fill your portfolio, but it is also a great way to prep for potential interviews and gives you something to show off.
+Not only does tackling these use cases allow you to build solutions to fill your portfolio, but it is also a fantastic way to prepare for potential interviews and gives you something to show off.

+Each use case will give you a fantasy background, a problem statement, requirements, user stories, and dummy datasets.
+There is no wrong or right way.
+It's an opportunity to paint a blank canvas and use your imagination to come up with some really cool solutions.

-If you enjoyed these uses cases and have some of your own you would like to see on here, pop me a mail at usecase@nati-turtledove.com
+If you enjoy these use cases and have some of your own you would like to see on here, send me a mail at usecase@nati-turtledove.com.